microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 #### Setting Program Configuration

-1. Open the project inside of MPLAB X IDE
+1. Open the project inside of MPLAB X IDE.
-2. At the top left side of the screen, press the white dropdown box (develop in the image).
+2. At the top left side of the screen, press the white drop-down box (develop in the image).
 ![Program Configuration Dropdown](./images/programConfig.PNG)
 3. Select the desired configuration from the list.
 ![Program Configurations](./images/programConfigs.PNG)